 - the new Trusts Act changed the maximum duration of a trust to 125 years;

-- prior to the 2021 new Act, trusts had a duration of 80 years;
+- prior to the 2021 new Act, trusts had a maximum duration of 80 years;

 - trusts that were formed before the new law came into force may or may not be extended from 80 to 125 years; our New Zealand company formation agents can give you more details.